etten/doctrine/README.md

 	etten.doctrine.cache: Etten\Doctrine\DI\CacheExtension
 ```

 When the extension is registered, cache is automatically invalidated.
 How?
 It depends on concrete implementations.
-For default, see `\Etten\Doctrine\Entities\Attributes\Cache` and `\Etten\Doctrine\Caching\NetteCacheInvalidator`.
+For default, see [Etten\Doctrine\Entities\Attributes\Cache](src/Entities/Attributes/Cache.php) and [Etten\Doctrine\Caching\NetteCacheInvalidator](src/Caching/NetteCacheInvalidator.php).

 ### UUID